 Letterman Digital Arts Center

-1 Letterman Dr.
+1 Letterman Dr. Free.

 Built on the site of the post’s former hospital, George Lucas’s new center is spread over 23 acres featuring views of the Palace of Fine Arts and the Golden Gate Bridge.
 A water fountain topped with a Yoda statue is in front of the public lobby in Building B (open weekdays during normal business hours), where you can see movie memorabilia, including items from the “Star Wars” series.